inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 These modules store packets and maintain an ordering among them.
 Queues do not delay packets, so if a queue is not empty, then a packet is always available.
 When a packet is pushed into the input of a queue, then the packet is either stored, or if the queue is overloaded, it is dropped.
-When a packet is popped from the output of a queue, then one of the stored packets is returned.
+When a packet is pulled from the output of a queue, then one of the stored packets is returned.

 The following simpler equation about the number of packets always holds true for queues:

-#pushed - #popped - #dropped - #removed = #queueLength = #available
+#pushed - #pulled - #dropped - #removed = #queueLength = #available

 -  :ned:`PacketQueue`: generic queue that provides ordering and selective dropping